vickieshim/data-embedder/README.md

 # data-embedder
-Contains brainstem and 5 nuclei
+Uses the data-embedder example and embedded 5 brainstem nuclei